 Our waterfront activities on beautiful, 370-acre Burden Lake are a highlight of our campers’ summers.
 All campers at Schodack learn to ski and lake activities are a foundation of our camp program.
-Our three inboard Malibu boats provide countless hours of waterskiing, wakeboarding and kneeboarding.
+Our three inboard Malibu boats provide countless hours of waterskiing, wakeboarding, kneeboarding, and banana boating.
 With kayaks, canoes, fishing, 4-person paddleboats, paddle boards and body boards – our seven waterfront instructors provide a safe, fun and active program.

 Between riding on our challenging obstacle course and traversing our many acres of camp terrain, some campers even learn how to ride a bike for the first time.
 We also travel to beautiful state parks in the local area to go on daylong mountain bike rides for particularly enthusiastic riders.